hanwzhang/clipmaster/README.md

 1. Download clipmaster.zip and unzip the file.
 2. Make sure Microsoft Edge is installed and you're logged in to the paywall-ed websites on Edge.
-3. Open a new tab in Edge and go to <span style="color:cyan">'edge://version'</span>.
+3. Open a new tab in Edge and go to <i>'edge://version'</i>.
 Copy your 'Profile Path'.
-4. Find <span style="color:cyan">'clipperprofile.txt'</span> in Clipmaster's folder, replace the text in there with your profile path and save.
+4. Find <i>'clipperprofile.txt'</i> in Clipmaster's folder, replace the text in there with your profile path and save.
 5. Close Edge completely and <b style="color:red">use ANOTHER browser to monitor news.</b> This is because Clipmaster starts Edge automatically, and running it manually at the same time will interfere with that.

 ## Clipping an article

-Click <span style="color:cyan">'clipmaster.exe'</span>; When prompted paste article link into the window and hit Enter; Wait for the clip to load.
+Click <i>'clipmaster.exe'</i>; When prompted paste article link into the window and hit Enter; Wait for the clip to load.

 Let's demo: